Getting Started With Mediasite

 The following describes how to share Mediasite content with other people outside of URI.
 From within the list of presentations in your MyMediasite portal, click on the name of the presentation you wish to share.
 A summary of the presentation will appear.

 - Click on the “Share” tab at the top.

 - Choose your sharing option:

 - Link: Provides a link you can copy and then paste into a website, email, or social media platform.

 - Embed: Provides a snippet of code that can be copied and pasted with the body source code of a web page.
 Once the code is inserted into the web page and the web page is viewed, the Mediasite presentation will be displayed in a player within the web page.

 - Email: By providing a person’s email address, they will receive a link (like the one provided within the Link field) as well as other information such as the description or presenter information, if available.

 Important Note: By default, viewing Mediasite presentations requires a valid eCampusID and password.
 If you intend to distribute your Mediasite presentation to individuals who do not have an eCampusID, or if you intend to place the presentation on a public-facing website, you will need to adjust the security permissions so people will not be prompted to provide an eCampusID and password.

-Also, you must also set the presentation’s status to Viewable before others will be able to watch it.
-A presentation set to Private will only be viewable to the presentation’s owner; others will receive an error saying the presentation is unavailable.
+You must also set the presentation’s status to Viewable before others will be able to watch it.
+A presentation set to Private will only be ‘viewable’ to the presentation’s owner.
+Consequently, if the video is posted anywhere public, the player will show an error message showing the presentation is currently unavailable.

 Add the captions to your Mediasite presentation: